nisembedded/education/bs_robotics/block1/introduction_to_robotics.md

 1. Introduction
 2. Why study Robotics Engineering
-	a.
-Priorities and needs of the European Union
+	1. Priorities and needs of the European Union
-	b.  where to work
+	2.  where to work
-	c.  where to research
+	3.  where to research
-	d.
-How to continue my studies
+	4. How to continue my studies
 3. Structure of the Degree in Robotics Engineering
-	a.
-Objectives and motivations
+	1. Objectives and motivations
-	b.
-Teaching structure
+	2. Teaching structure
-	c.  extracurricular activities
+	3.  extracurricular activities
 4. What is a robot
-	a.
-Origins
+	1. Origins
-	b.
-Definitions
+	2. Definitions
-	c.
-Robotics Classification
+	3. Robotics Classification
-		i.
-Classification according to structure
+		1. Classification according to structure
-		ii.
-Classification according to functionalities
+		2. Classification according to functionalities
-	d.
-Most important parts of a robot and. statistics
+	4. Most important parts of a robot and. statistics
 5. What is Robotic Engineering
-	a.
-Multidisciplinarity of robotics
+	1. Multidisciplinarity of robotics
-	b.  robotics technologies
+	2.  robotics technologies
-		i.  robot hardware
+		1.  robot hardware
-		ii. robot software
+		2. robot software
-		iii.
-AI in robotics
+		3. AI in robotics
 6. Smart robotics
-	a.
-Robot design (kinematics and dynamics)
+	1. Robot design (kinematics and dynamics)
-	b.
-Control
+	2. Control
-		i.
-Introduction
+		1. Introduction
-		ii.
-Locomotion
+		2. Locomotion
-		iii.
-Navigation
+		3. Navigation
-		iv.
-Handling
+		4. Handling
-	v.
-Reasoning
+		5. Reasoning
-	c.
-Perception in robotics
+	3. Perception in robotics
-	d.  robot programming and.
+	4.  robot programming and.
 Communications in robotics
-	f.  human robot interaction
+	5.  human robot interaction
-	i.  physical interaction ii. non-physical interaction
+	6.  physical interaction ii. non-physical interaction
-	g.  smart decision making
+	7.  smart decision making
-	h.  ethics in robotics
+	8.  ethics in robotics
 7. Robotics applications
-	a.  industrial applications
+	1.  industrial applications
-	b.  service applications
+	2.  service applications
-	c.  field applications
+	3.  field applications

 ## Basic bibliography